Dawi5869/Rotary-Arm-Control/README.md

 - **NI myRIO** – Used for real-time hardware implementation of control gains and system feedback.
 - **Simulink** – Provided benchmark simulations with modeled physical damping for comparison.
 - **LabVIEW** – Used via the VI interface to configure gains and log voltage/angular data during tests.
-- **MS Excel / MATLAB Plotting** – Used for analyzing performance criteria like settling time and overshoot.

 ---